 - Semen analysis to evaluate the quantity and quality of sperm

 - Blood tests to evaluate male hormone levels

 - Imaging tests to look for structural problems in the reproductive system

-- Recommend fertility supplements for men
+- Recommend lifestyle modifications and supplements for men